nic-smith/The-Writers-Spiral/Stories/The Veil and the Machine/compendia/compendium_a.md

-# Compendium A: The History of Talon, Griffin, and Sari
+# The History of Talon, Griffin, and Sari

 This appendix provides a comprehensive account of Talon Mercer, Sari Aydin, and Griffin Blake’s individual histories, shared experiences, and the dynamics that shape their journey.